eosc-life/WP2_workshop_tool_packaging/README.md

 **7. Create a conda environment**

     conda create -n cp319 python=2.7
-if python=2.7 is not specified, conda will create an environment based on the python version on your host compute.
+if python=2.7 is not specified, conda will create an environment based on the python version on your host computer.

 Activate the environment with